Parish Meeting Council Meeting

 Affordable Housing for Sparsholt

-A public consultation took place on 16th June and a summary of the consultation feedback can be found here
+A public consultation took place on 7 November.
+Details presented of the proposed scheme can be viewed at https://www.winchester.gov.uk/housing/new-affordable-housing/early-stage-schemes.

 Operating drones is not illegal; however, users are restricted from repeatedly flying them in close proximity to residential addresses and doing this could lead to them being dealt with for Anti-Social behaviour or committing a S.4a/S.5 Public Order Act offence.